 “I just wish I had made the cut, but the closest I think I ever got was five shots in both Masters.
 That was disappointing.
 It could’ve been great that year (1992), having shot 72 in the first round, and having led, it would’ve been wonderful to have made the cut.”

-Only three amateur champions have made the cut at the Masters since 1999 – last year’s champion Sergio Garcia being one of those, something that Wolstenholme attributes to the sheer occasion surrounding the tournament.
+Only three amateur champions have made the cut at the Masters since 1999 – last year’s winner Sergio Garcia being one of those, something that Wolstenholme attributes to the sheer occasion surrounding the tournament.

 “I’ve done it twice and I wish I had done it at least once more, because you need two just to be able to work out how to do it, to fully engage with the whole experience.”